OData/WebApi/_posts/2015-06-03-11-01-OData-V4-Web-API-Scaffolding.md

 Then, you can right click "Controller" folder, select "Add" -> "Controller".
 "Microsoft OData v4 Web API Controller" will be in the scaffolder list, as following:

-Select scaffoler item, please choose a model class you want to generate the controller:
+Select scaffoler item, please choose a model class you want to generate the controller.
+You can also select the "Using Async" if your data need to be got in Async call.

 After collect "Add", the controller will be genereted and added into your project.
 Meanwile, all reference needed, including OData Lib and OData Web API will be added into the project, too.